| Title: | Explore the Innards of 'ggplot2' Objects |

 These functions must be used with care as they select all layers matching the provided geom, position or stat ggproto object class.
 Layers added with a stat do use a geom, and vice versa.

-One and only one of match_type
+One and only one of match_type and idx must be passed a

 non-null argument.